Victoria Sugden: Rape

 In 2019, producers of Emmerdale announced a special episode in which they planned to "experiment with non-linear storytelling and flashbacks", where it was confirmed that multiple characters' lives will "change for good" on a night out.
 It was later confirmed that the episode would explore Victoria getting raped.
 After Victoria is raped by Lee, actress Hodgins appeared on This Morning to speak about the storyline.
 She stated that it has been the "grittiest" storyline she has been involved in to date, and although it was a "journey", she enjoyed being part of the story from an acting perspective.
-Presenter Philip Schofield asked if she felt pressure portraying a victim of rape, to which she stated that she "massively" felt it.
+Presenter Phillip Schofield asked if she felt pressure portraying a victim of rape, to which she stated that she "massively" felt it.
 She explained that due to the relevance of an issue-led storyline which "happens to thousands of men and women", herself and the producers had a "big responsibility" to cover it well.
 To prepare for the storyline, Hodgins spoke with real-life victims, who recalled their experiences with rape to the actress.
 She stated that they were brave for being able to share their stories with her, noting that some were similar to her character's experience.
 Hodgins also spoke about the lack of support that Victoria receives from Robert, stating: "She's in one of the hardest positions someone can find themselves in, and who do you need to support you?
 Your family.
 So when Robert isn't supportive, that breaks her heart.
 Robert's her brother, she needs him there, she wants him there."
 In real life, Hodgins cut her "very thick, curly, unruly hair" due to wanting a different appearance, and when she told producers, they replied that her short hair "ties in with the story".
 She joked that life is "so much easier" due to the shortened time spent by hairstylists on set.
 Hodgins told producers to make her look "as awful" as they could possibly make her in the scenes where she realises she has been raped.
 She stated that in that scene, she was embarrassed to cry, since she has never been given the opportunity to have overly emotional scenes on the soap.
 While appearing on Loose Women, Hodgins recalled: "Afterwards when [the director] said cut, I just threw a blanket over my head.
 They asked what's going on and I said 'I'm embarrassed'".
 She noted that the scenes were "challenging" for her.
 Hodgins also detailed that the production team had to "negotiate" what they could show of the attack, since Emmerdale is transmitted before the 9pm watershed.
 She explained that they wanted to "get the message across [that] it was a brutal horrendous attack", while also respecting the watershed guidelines.